chudson77/wine-scanner/README.md

 4.  **Save**: Your review is saved to your "My Reviews" list.
 5.  **Share**: Tap the Share icon on any wine card to send your review to a friend!

----

-*Built with ❤️ by Carl Hudson & Antigravity*